7 Uncommon Tips for an Amazing Cruise Vacation

 Have you ever found yourself in this situation?
 I know I have spoken to a few cruisers whose ”complaints” really seemed to come out of this.

 Now, when we try a “new ship”, we realize it comes with great new features, and of course it may lack some things we enjoyed on other ships.

 Try not to complain over small stuff.
-This doesn’t mean that if you have an issue, for instance if your cabin isn’t being cleaned properly, that you should keep quiet.
+This doesn’t mean that if you have an issue or complaint on a cruise, for instance if your cabin isn’t being cleaned properly, that you should keep quiet.
 Issues should be addressed promptly with the staff member involved if possible, and otherwise with guest services.
 This will help you to have a great cruise vacation.

 However, resist the temptation to complain about little things that are easily solved or petty.
 Laugh off the small stuff and move on.

 If you’re seated at a table with obnoxious table mates, see the Maitre’d after dinner and change tables for the next night (we’ve totally done this!).
 Most small problems are easily and quietly solved.
 Try and remain polite and look for solutions should something come up.

 Negativity seems to amplify negative experiences.
 In my experience, others don’t feel like listening to complaining either.
 Everyone is on vacation, and most people just don’t want to get caught up in extra drama.

 5. Choose your travel partners wisely

 I love a cruise for a large family and friend’s vacation.
 There is often so much to do that everyone can pick their own activities and be content.
 Families often separate a bit during sea days on the ship.
 One person may want to sit by the pool, while another wants to go join a trivia game or participate in a cooking demonstration.

 Many times family members will make plans to meet for dinner, or may book shore excursions together.